Brickfields, Kuala Lumpur: Culture

 Along Jalan Tun Sambanthan 4 is the century-old YMCA, which has become an integral landmark in Brickfields.
 Further down along Jalan Tun Sambanthan is the charming Vivekananda Ashramam built in the early 19th century.

 Brickfields also houses historical government quarters built during the British era, which are under harm from rapid development.
 The 100 railway quarters in Jalan Rozario are still there, although modern buildings have cropped up all around.
 The "Hundred Quarters" are located at Jalan Chan Ah Tong.
 It was built in 1915 as terrace houses for junior servants.
 It is planned to be demolished for commercial development.
 As of June 2014, there have been no demolition works.

 Brickfields is famous for its Indian food delights, especially the unique banana leaf rice and thosai (Indian pancake made from fermented rice flour).

-It is also interspersed with various food and beverage outlets and hawker centres offering Chinese and Western cuisine such as Restoran Sin Kee and Food Lodge.

 The Malaysian Association for the Blind, located along Jalan Tebing, houses several blind people.
 They can be seen walking around Brickfields.
 Many have become familiar with the area, that they rarely encounter any problems walking around here.
 Most Brickfields has been equipped with tactile guided pathways designed to aid the blind in walking around the area.

 The Temple of Fine Arts is located along Jalan Berhala.
 It is essentially a cultural organisation offering various courses relating to Southern Indian music, dance, and arts.
 It was founded in 1981 and has currently similar centres in Johor Bahru, Melaka, Penang, as well as centres around the world including India, Australia and Singapore.
 Besides offering courses, the organisation frequently organises Indian performances around Kuala Lumpur and has produced many artists progressing to international standards.
 They will be launching their state of art building soon, built upon the founding architecture of the old Temple of Fine Arts adjacent to the Maha Vihara Buddhist Temple.
 The new building will be a symbolic icon to the progress of arts and culture in Brickfields.